Introduction

 CI has costs:

-• Infrastructure - You need build servers, test environments, and storage for artifacts.
+• Infrastructure - You need to build servers, test environments, and storage for artifacts.

-• Maintenance - CI pipelines need updates when dependencies or tools change.
+• Maintenance - CI pipelines require updates when dependencies or tools change.

 • Test maintenance - Flaky tests waste time and reduce trust in CI.